Netflix/spectator-py/README.md

 The `PrintWriter` implementation, which can be used to communicate with the SpectatorD Unix domain socket, does not offer asyncio support at this time.

+## IPv6 Support

+By default, SpectatorD will listen on `IPv6 UDP *:1234`, without setting the `v6_only(true)` flag.
+On dual-stacked systems, this means that it will receive packets from both IPv4 and IPv6, and the IPv4 addresses will show up on the server as IPv4-mapped IPv6 addresses.

+By default, the `GlobalRegistry` will write UDP packets to `127.0.0.1:1234`, which will allow for communication with SpectatorD on dual-stacked systems.

+On IPv6-only systems, it may be necessary to change the default configuration using one of the following methods:

+* Configure the following environment variable, which will override the default configuration of the `GlobalRegistry`:

+      export SPECTATOR_OUTPUT_LOCATION="udp://[::1]:1234"

+* Configure a custom Registry, instead of using the `GlobalRegistry`:

+      from spectator import Registry
+      from spectator.sidecarconfig import SidecarConfig

+      r = Registry(config=SidecarConfig({"sidecar.output-location": "udp://[::1]:1234"}))
+      r.counter("test").increment()

 ## Writing Tests

 To write tests against this library, instantiate a test instance of the Registry and configure it